thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

       }
     ],

+### Managing IITCbot

-Optionally add a section to 'config.json' commands to initiate a start, stop, restart, or status request to the iitcbot, if none is added, sudo and systemctl are assumed and the default, below, will be executed.
+Optionally add a section to 'config.json' to override the default commands used to initiate start, stop, restart, or status requests to the iitcbot.

+By default, a sudo / systemd environment assumed if nothing is added:

     "iitcbot_control": [ "/usr/bin/sudo", "/bin/systemctl", "<command>", "iitcbot" ]

 &lt;command&gt; will be substituted with the appropriate command.

-## Daemon Management
+If one were to use upstart, one could specify:

+    "iitcbot_control": [ "/usr/bin/sudo", "<command>", "iitcbot" ]

 systemd(8) `.service` files are provided for both hangoutsbot and iitcbot for folks who use systemd as their process manager.
 The two bots are independent of each other and can be configured to run under separate uids if desired (this is recommended).

-There are two files, `hangoutsbot.service` and `iitcbot.service` in the `examples/` subdirectory which can be used to support systemd service management.
 Copy them to `/etc/systemd/system/` and modify them as you choose.

 Occasionally the IITCbot will need to be restarted because of a change to the intel site, or just a bug.

+#### sudo(8) notes

 To add sudo permissions to hangoutsbot user so it can restart iitcbot, on a Debian type installation, you might use: